 Tibet had received 25.6 million domestic and foreign tourists in 2017, up 10.6 percent compared with 2016.
 It has been predicted that in 2018 there are more to come.
 Now more than ever, we should be taking a closer look at responsible travel (aka. responsible tourism) in Tibet.
 Responsible travel in Tibet means being socially and culturally aware when you travel (i.e. use common sense, people!), understanding your effect on the places you visit and trying to make the affect a positive one.

 Same as everywhere in the world, some Tibetans don’t mind, others do.
-If you ask, most Tibetans would not say no but the gesture of asking first should not be bypassed.
+If you ask, most Tibetans would not say no but it is always a nice thing to ask first.
 Inside some chapels of monasteries and some other cultural sites charge a fee for taking photos.
 Tibet Ctrip’s native Tibetan guides will let you know when and where you can or cannot take photos at these places.
 If no certain, please ask first.

 The political climate in Tibet is drastically different from that of many western nations.
-Even though healthy political discourse is an important part of daily life in many societies, the current situation may make some Tibetans feel uncomfortable when sensitive political issues are discussed in public.
+Even though healthy political discourse is an important part of daily life in many societies, the current situation may make some Tibetans feel uncomfortable when discussing sensitive political issues in public.

-Try and speak Tibetan!
 Tibetan words can be difficult to master for foreign travellers, but any attempt would be appreciated.
 A simple ‘Tashi Delek’ from you will bring out a smile from any Tibetan.

 You are an ambassador of your country and people when travel to a foreign land.
 Any small efforts on your behalf will be appreciated by Tibet and its people.
 Tibetans are straight-forward and kind people.
 These simple gestures from you will let us know that as a foreigner you respect our culture and tradition, and the favour will be returned.
 That’s how you make the world a better place!